- Max Trip Size: 50 people

 The group is then led to removal sites.Volunteers must come prepared for the weather and bring something to drink (and snacks, if desired).
-Water and restroom facilities are on site and will require a hike back to the parking area.
+Water and restroom facilities are NOT on site and will require a hike back to the parking area.

 - Training, equipment, and spare gloves are provided at the start of each session, but it is recommended to bring your own preferred work gloves.

 - Dress to get dirty and wear comfortable, sturdy closed-toe shoes (no sandals) with long pants and a long-sleeved shirt.
 Be aware that poison ivy, ticks, mosquitoes, hornets, etc. may be found.
 Use bug spray, learn to identify and avoid poison ivy and check after walking through vegetation.